 We now know more about the everyday experiences of those living with the effects of stroke, which can sometimes last a lifetime.

-We will share what we learnt in four chapters throughout the year.
-The first chapter of this report looks at the hidden effects that stroke can have on its survivors.
+We are sharing what we learnt in four chapters throughout the year.
+The second chapter of this report looks at the wider impacts of stroke, on relationships, work and finances.

 Chapter 1 - Hidden effects of stroke